Brobin/drf-generators/README.rst

         ...
     )

-*Note*: In order to use the APIListView classes, you must have the rest framework DEFAULT_PAGINATION_CLASS and PAGE_SIZE set.
+*Note*: In order to use the APIView classes, you must have the rest framework DEFAULT_PAGINATION_CLASS and PAGE_SIZE set.

 .. code-block:: python